Medical expert of the article

 Research

-If necessary, scrapings are made from the conjunctiva for subsequent staining by Gram, inoculation and sensitivity determination of the isolated flora.
-Sowing is carried out in order to exclude the fungal and viral nature of the disease.
+If necessary, scrapings are taken from the conjunctiva for subsequent Gram staining, sowing and determination of the sensitivity of the isolated flora.
+Sowing is performed to exclude the fungal and viral nature of the disease.

 Where does it hurt?